Eason0227/Kaggle-competition-tabular-playground-series-jul-2022/README.md

 5. Modeling
     * Using 5 models: ET,QDA,LDA,BGMM and LGBM
     * 5 fold Cross validation to evaluate performance of models, finally choose LGBM
+6. Combine prediction
+    * Combine the probabilities from the different classification/clustering algorithms
-6. Iterative Classification with BGMM Classifier
+7. Iterative Classification with BGMM Classifier
+    * We can iteratively use the the predicted labels from the previous iteration's model as our training labels for the current iteration's model.。
+8. Submmition

 ## Final submmition result
 * Adjusted Rand Index = 0.81202